Creating a 10 day Thailand itinerary is not an easy task. Not an easy task at all!

-Since you’re coming to Koh Phangan for the full moon party, what better place to stay than the very same beach the party is on.
-Tommy Resort is located at the end of it, so you won’t have any troubles getting home at any part of the night.
+Since you’re coming to Koh Phangan for the full moon party, what better place to stay than the very same beach the party is on Tommy Resort is located at the end of it, so you won’t have any trouble getting home at any part of the night.
 The spacious hardwood furnished bungalows and the outdoor swimming pool are guaranteed to make your party recovery as pleasant as possible.

 Check out the latest prices

 Want to explore more options in Koh Pha Ngan?
 See the best hotels on the island with a top-notch location, tasty breakfast, and free wi-fi.

 Koh Tao (meaning the Turtle Island) is a small island in the Gulf of Thailand known for one thing only – diving!

 The second cheapest place in the world to get your diving certificate (the first one is Honduras, but somehow I doubt you’re going to Honduras is on your travel plans) Koh Tao houses over 70 different diving shops.